zavolanlab/bindz-rbp/CONTRIBUTING.md

-Please choose a template when submitting an issue: choose the [Bug report template][res-bug-report] only when reporting bugs; for all other issues, choose the [Feature request template][res-bug-report].
+Please choose a template when submitting an issue: choose the [Bug report template][res-bug-report] only when reporting bugs; for all other issues, choose the [Feature request template][res-feature-request].
 Please follow the instructions in the template.

 You do not need to worry about adding labels or milestones for an issue, the